-A majority of businesses are using some form of marketing automation nowadays -- in fact, studies cite around 51% of businesses currently use the technology, and that number continues to grow.
+A majority of businesses use marketing automation tools nowadays — in fact, studies cite around 56% of businesses currently use the technology, and that number continues to grow.

-A more niche product may be better for SMB and B2C environments, but B2B and enterprise may need a platform with wider capability.
+A more niche marketing automation product may be better for SMB and B2C environments, but B2B and enterprise companies may need a platform with wider capability.
 Here are some key areas to consider as you evaluate marketing automation software products to choose the one that's right for you:

 If automation's benefit can be summed up with one statement, it's this: It will make you more efficient so you can focus on the tasks you enjoy and that have the highest return.
 With that in mind, you'll want to evaluate price as you consider capability.